• Reading time:14 mins read

 Length: 2.84 in, 2.67 in; 2.75 in; 3 in; 3.3 in; 2.79 in; 3.05 in

 The SureFire developed a patent-pending Flash Hiders design with three prongs to diminish muzzle flash.
 The used materials (precision machined stainless steel bar stock) with a black Ionbond DLC coating ensure convenient protection under severe environmental conditions.
-This flash hider with a hole on it for pin and welding is outfitted with a rear seal, which reduces potential carbon buildup in the indexing system and makes suppressor removal easier after the long shooting.
+This flash hider with a hole in it for pin and welding is outfitted with a rear seal, which reduces potential carbon buildup in the indexing system and makes suppressor removal easier after the long shooting.
 While installation of many 7.62 mm rifles with 5/8-24 muzzle threads any modification isn’t necessary.
 The device includes the Spacer Kit (Shim), Rock-sett, and tread-lock installation instructions.
 These flash muzzles are good for low or limited-light conditions in team environments.

 Pros:

-• Aesthetically pleasing: mean look;
+• Aesthetically pleasing: mean look

-• Reliable functionality;
+• Reliable functionality

-• No pinging;
+• No pinging

-• US mill-certified heat-treated stainless steel;
+• US mill-certified heat-treated stainless steel

 Cons:

-• Unclear directions for suppressor and shimming tightening: it seems a little confusing.
+• Unclear directions for suppressor and shimming tightening: it seems a little confusing

-#2 Precision Armament M11 Severe-Duty Muzzle Brake for 300 Win Mag
+2# Precision Armament M11 Severe-Duty Muzzle Brake

 Precision Armament M11 Severe-Duty Muzzle Brake for 300 Win Mag